CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Physics Accuracy

 When using only the highest \(4\%\) of hit energies, \ccthree{} produces an internal angle spectrum that is a much better match for \gfour{}.
 This would indicate that while the tilt of the highest energy hits is well replicated, the lower energy hits do not have such a good angular placement in \ccthree{}.
 Particularly striking, is the double peak in the \(\theta\) angular error of \ccthree{} when calculating with \(100\%\) of the hits.
 The double peak is caused by backscattered hits tilting the shower towards the beam direction.
 Plots that better illustrate this concept can be seen in the appendix section~\ref{appendix2}.
 The difference in the \(\theta\) error spectrum specifically indicates that the backscattering hits are incorrectly placed by \ccthree{}.

-Despite the issues with modelling the angle of the lower energy hits, the agreement between \ccthree{} and \gfour{} is relatively good when calculating the internal angle using the classical PCA on \(100\%\) of the hits as can be seen in the ratio.
-When using the improved metric for internal angle, the agreement with \gfour{} becomes excellent.
-Summary statistics are shown in table~\ref{tab:angular_errors}.
+Despite the issues with modelling the angle of the lower energy hits, the angular distance distributions of \ccthree{} and \gfour{} remain within a factor of \(2\) when calculating the internal angle using the classical PCA on \(100\%\) of the hits as can be seen in the ratio.
+When using the improved metric for internal angle, the agreement with \gfour{} becomes good for all angular metrics, including a proper replication of the \(\theta\) shape.
+Summary statistics are shown in table~\ref{tab:angular_errors}; every single metric improves at \(4\%\).
+Due to the shape of the barrel segments, the sample spans a smaller range in \(\phi\), compared to \(\theta\), see section~\ref{sec:preprocessing}, therefore it is to be expected that the \(\theta\) and overall angular error metrics will improve more than \(\phi\).
 As the internal angle is a key feature in searches of long lived particles, replication of this metric provides additional use cases.